sheam/template-scaffolder/README.md

 Quickly create multiple files based on simple templates.
 Access to environment variables, users prompts, and scripting.

+# Release Notes

+## Version 2

+- support for typescript configuration files (`scaffolding.config.ts`)
+- parallel file processing with the `--parallel` option.
+Testing shows up to 10x faster.
+- re-write of the prompt system, as the package we were using for this changed dramatically, so the following question types are deprecated: `list` is now `select` and `fuzzypath` is now just `path`.

 # Getting Started

 1. `npm install template-scaffolder`